eriise/eriise/README.md

 # 🎀 Outside the Data

-When I'm not writing SQL queries or fighting with Power BI...
+When I'm not writing SQL queries or fighting with Python...

 ✨ I'm creating content
 📚 Learning new tools
 💻 Building projects
 🎨 Exploring creative ideas
-☕ Probably overthinking a PivotTable
+☕ Probably overthinking the colour scheme for my Power Bi Dashboard

 I'm also documenting my journey as I grow in **data, technology and content creation**.